Disha0903/spBlock_cv/README.md

-# Foundation for Unbiased Cross-Validation of Spatiotemporal Models for Species Distribution Modeling
+# Foundation for unbiased cross-validation of spatiotemporal models for species distribution modeling

-This repository contains the source code for the paper titled "Foundation for Unbiased Cross-Validation of Spatiotemporal Models for Species Distribution Modeling."
+This repository contains the source code for the paper titled " Foundation for unbiased cross-validation of spatiotemporal models for species distribution modeling".

 ## Installation